 NHS 111 is available 24 hours a day, 7 days a week.
 To get help from NHS 111, you should:

-The 111 service will assess the person’s needs and direct them to the most appropriate service which could be their GP, a pharmacy, a walk-in centre, minor injuries unit or to speak directly to clinician or go to the emergency department.
+The 111 service will assess the person’s needs and direct them to the most appropriate service which could be their GP, a pharmacy, a walk-in centre, minor injuries unit to speak directly to clinician or go to the emergency department.

 If an experienced clinician at 111 decides the person needs to go to a minor injuries unit, urgent treatment centre or an emergency department, they will be able to arrange a timed arrival slot with any of these services.